I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 The elderly butler arrived several minutes later.
 “Yes, Your Grace?”

 “There may be two spies in the house instead of one.
-Find out if anyone stepped out around the same time the duchess did, or posted a letter.
+Find out if anyone stepped out around the same time the duchess did, or sent out a letter.
 And have someone check with the men and women posted in the neighborhood around the time that the duchess departed for her brother’s and find out if any of them noted anything suspicious.”

 Sherman’s expression darkened.
 “Of course.
 Anything else?”